GoCarrot/carrot-blog/source/_posts/2013-08-19-spicy-horse-gets-carrot.markdown

 In [Crazy Fairies](https://apps.facebook.com/crazy-fairies/?&ref=carrot_blog) there are cosmetic upgrades that players can use to personalize their experience.
 Stories get triggered when players use these items.

-Spicy Horse's Community and Marketing Manager, Kelly, was able to define these stories using Carrot.
-Using the "download code" button she was able to create a document that contained the code her programming team needed to trigger the stories.
+Spicy Horse's Community and Marketing Manager, Kelly, created the stories using Carrot.
+Using the "download code" button she was able to generate a document that contained the code her programming team needed to trigger the stories.

 Developer time for integration was less than a day.
 Once set up, Kelly had the creative control she needed to do tests and experiments without bothering the developers for changes.